 - Nitrogen accounts for 78% of total atmospheric volume.
 It is a relatively inert gas and is an important constituent of all organic compounds.
 The main function of nitrogen is to control combustion by diluting oxygen.
 It also indirectly helps in the oxidation of different kinds.

 - Carbon Dioxide which constitutes only about 0.038% of the dry air and is a product of combustion.
 Green plants, through photosynthesis, absorb carbon dioxide from the atmosphere and use it to manufacture food and keep other biophysical processes going.

 - Being an efficient absorber of heat, carbon dioxide is considered to be of great climatic significance.
 Carbon dioxide is considered to be a very important factor in the heat energy budget.

-- With increased burning of fossil fuels – oil, coal and natural gas – the carbon dioxide percentage in the atmosphere has been increasing at an alarming rate.
+- With the increased burning of fossil fuels – oil, coal, and natural gas – the carbon dioxide percentage in the atmosphere has been increasing at an alarming rate.

 - More carbon dioxide in the atmosphere means more heat absorption.
 This could significantly raise the temperature at lower levels of the atmosphere thus inducing drastic climatic changes.

 - Carbon dioxide and water vapour are found only up to 90 km from the surface of the earth.